 The warm praise which Luther has for the Mother of God throughout his life, his last sermon on 17 January 1546 included, is not based upon the great qualities of Mary herself but upon the grace granted to her.
 As a person, Luther can say, the Virgin Mary is not greater than Mary Magdalene, the sinner, since through faith all Christians are equal[Heiko A. Oberman, The Impact of the Reformation, (Grand Rapids: Wm.
 B. Eerdmans Publishing Co.,1994), 242].

 I don't see any sort of "warm praise" in "his last sermon on 17 January 1546."
 Luther’s tone is quite sarcastic and mocking.
 One of Rome's defenders thinks the actual negativity expressed by Luther is simply addressed to Bernard: "... in context, this sermon is actually critical of 'Bernard's' use of honor - Bernard, in Luther’s opinion went too far.
-Luther still supports honoring Mary, just not so far as Bernard went."
-There are no comments from Luther in this context supporting the "honor" of Mary... whatever that means... saying nice things about Mary is not quite what Rome means by honoring Mary.
-I could just as easily describe Mary as the "mother of God" without any inkling of veneration.
-In context, by the way, Luther accuses reason, and then goes on to give the example of Bernard's reasoning specifically.
+Luther still supports honoring Mary, just not so far as Bernard went" (link no longer available).
+There are no comments from Luther in this context supporting the "honor" of Mary... whatever that means... saying nice things about Mary is not quite what Rome means by honoring Mary!
+I could just as easily describe Mary as the "Mother of God" without any inkling of veneration.
+In context, Luther accuses human reason and then goes on to give the example of Bernard's reasoning specifically.
 He then returns to criticizing reason generally.
-When Luther asks, "shouldn’t we also honor the holy mother of Christ?" the implied answer is: NO.
+When Luther asks, "shouldn’t we also honor the holy mother of Christ?" the implied answer is: NO!

 Addendum